 A couple of miles farther out: a new apartment building.
-The "Residency" of the title is a curious reference to the "residencies" established by the British during their rule of India, when princes would have a none-too-loved British "resident" watching their every move.
-Hated as the British were, their once-upon-a-time status still sells real estate--and a lot more.
+The "Residency" of the title is a curious reference to the "residencies" established by the British during their rule of India, when princes would have a none-too-loved British "Resident" watching their every move.
+Hated as the British were, their once-upon-a-time status still sells real estate.

 A developer with overseas experience.

-The entrance to those buildings: the development is partly funded and owned by Singapore investors.
+The development is partly funded and owned by Singapore investors.